bprinty/auora/docs/guide/README.md

  store.state.count // 0
  ```

-If you need to commit intermediate changes to `state` inside of an action, you can still do so with the `state.commit()` method.
+If you need to commit intermediate changes to `state` inside of an action, you can still do so with the `store.flush()` method.
 For example, if we need to set the state for a `loading` variable while a request is issued, we can use:

 ```javascript
 const store = new Store({